 His catch could have been good for the next two meals.
 However, once neighbors would insist a bid for all his catch, he would rather share a few pieces cut equally among them.

-It’s a common practice in the village though – sharing one’s meager blessings!
+It was a common practice in the village though – sharing one’s meager blessings!

 Make your debt pay-off and indebtedness two different things.
 My dad has proven that debt is not always bad.
 Over the years of financial crises, he has built a positive credit reputation among his friends and relatives.